This post is sponsored by BMO ETFs. All views and opinions expressed represent my own and are based on my own research of the subject matter.

 2. Decide How “Hands-On” You Want to Be

 Not too long ago, if you wanted to be a DIY investor, you only have one option.
 And that was to select individual ETFs for your portfolio and manage/rebalance your portfolio yourself.
-Now, there are asset allocation ETFs which make investing so much easier!
+Now, there are asset allocation ETFs that make investing so much easier!

 Asset Allocation ETF Portfolios

-Essentially, an asset allocation ETF is pre-built portfolio of ETFs that rebalances itself to its ideal target asset allocation.
+Essentially, an asset allocation ETF is a pre-built portfolio of ETFs that rebalances itself to its ideal target asset allocation.
 All you have to do is buy more shares of the fund when you want to make a new contribution to your portfolio or if you want to reinvest any paid interest or dividends the fund distributes (though you may be able to set up DRIP).

 ZGRO has an asset allocation of 80% equities and 20% fixed income.
 Inside it, it holds 10 different ETFs that give you exposure to the U.S. stock market, Canadian stock market, international stock markets, and emerging stock markets.
 It also gives you exposure to U.S. and Canadian bonds.
 This is all to say that it’s a very well-diversified portfolio of index ETFs, with a very low MER of just 0.20%, and the best part is you don’t need to worry about rebalancing!
 This would be an ideal portfolio for someone who is looking for long-term growth, such as someone in their 20s or 30s investing for retirement.